To solve the problem of converting a JSON object to a query string in JavaScript, here are the detailed steps:

 - Overkill for Simple Cases: For flat objects,

-or a simple custom function is sufficient and avoids the overhead of a library.
+URLSearchParamsor a simple custom function is sufficient and avoids the overhead of a library.

-When to use qs
+When to use qs?

 - When your application frequently deals with complex query strings (nested data, arrays) that need to be consistently formatted and parsed.